Semester runs from Saturday, June 15, through Saturday,

 magazines, publishers) that best suit your work.

-$850 (Compare our rate to comparable services!)
-Date
+NOTE NEW PRICE!! $650 (Compare our rate to comparable

 Download the Registration Form